-For an app to be published to the App Store, some certificates and profiles must be created.
+For an app to be published to the App Store, some certificates and profiles must be created on the Apple Developer Program.
 This article explains how to create each certificate:

-iOS Distribution (App Store and Ad Hoc) - Apple requests that the apps are signed with a valid iOS distribution certificate.
+iOS Distribution Certificate - Apple requires the app to be signed with a valid iOS distribution certificate.
 You can sign all your apps with a single certificate.

 Bundle ID - The Bundle ID is used to identify the app.

-Push Notification certificate - To configure the Push notifications you will use the tool One Signal.
-It requests a certificate from Apple to identify the app to send the notifications to.
+Push Notification Certificate - To configure the Push notifications, you will use the tool One Signal.
+This requests a certificate from Apple to identify the app to send the notifications to.
 This certificate will be created on the Apple Developer Program.

 Provisioning profile - The provisioning profile saves the configuration of the apps for different devices and must be used together with the distribution certificate and bundle ID to sign the app.

 The following steps must be performed on a MacOS machine, as the Keychain application is used to create the certificates.
 The files will be used in the Sign step while building the app.

 Log in to your account on the Apple Developer Program at developer.apple.com.
 After being logged in, choose Account on the top menu bar, and then select Certificates, Identifiers & Profiles, either from the main page or from the menu on the left.